I have a healthy fear of tornadoes now, especially nighttime tornadoes.

 If a storm were to have hit that night and damaged our house while we were in the basement, none of us would have shoes on, my children would have been in pajamas (shorts and nightgowns), and I had none of their nighttime comforts (pacifiers, blankies, and stuffed animals).

-So, this week, I’m putting some more items in the basement to prepare us for nighttime tornado sheltering.
+So these are the items I’ve added to our basement supplies to prepare us for nighttime tornado sheltering.
 You may want to think about some of the following as well.

 - Shoes and socks